-In your class you will make a monograph, which is a written about a unique topic with organized information obtained from various sources.
+In your class you will make a monograph, which is a written about a unique topic with organized information obtained from various sources and buy essays online for college.
 It is a description, narration or explanation on a particular topic.

 Making a monograph will allow you to learn to define a problem, investigate and organize information, and above all you can learn to communicate what you have learned and researched in writing.